thecristen/brunch-es6-sass-pug/README.md

 # Brunch + Babel/ES6 + Sass + Pug

-This is a modern JS skeleton for [Brunch](http://brunch.io).
+This is a skeleton for [Brunch](http://brunch.io) for a one-page static website (you could of course add more pages if you'd like).
+Warning: slightly opinionated!

+## Features

+* Babel/ES6 - write that modern JavaScript!
+* Pug - use its templating and forget writing tedious HTML tags.
+* Sass
+* Auto-reload

+### Opinionated things
+* System fonts (San Francisco on MacOS, Segoe UI on Windows 10, etc.)
+* Gutenberg for more typography Features
+* IBM Design color palette

 ## Installation

-Clone this repo
+Clone this repo (TODO: add to Brunch's skeleton list)

 ## Getting started